enkidevs/curriculum/docker/fundamentals/networking/docker-port-forwarding.md

   -t someimage
 ```

-Using the `EXPOSE` command in the Dockerfile, we can tell Docker that the container listens on the specified network port at runtime:
+Using the `EXPOSE` command in the Dockerfile, we can tell Docker that the container listens to the specified network port at runtime:

 ```Dockerfile
 EXPOSE <container-port>